AnuthaDev/sufur/README.md

-# Sufur: Sufur is not Rufus
+# SUFUR: SUFUr is not Rufus

 Sufur is a tool that aims to mimic the capabilities of Rufus on Linux
 ![Sufur Screenshot](assets/screenshot.jpg)